Autism and ADHD: More Connected Than You Might Think

 I see this up close in my own life.
 My partner is both autistic and has ADHD, and watching him navigate the world has given me a window into something that is genuinely hard to put into words, but I'll try.

 The autistic nervous system tends to find safety in predictability.
 Routine, structure, and knowing what comes next aren't preferences, they're regulatory tools.
-The ADHD nervous system, on the other hand, is constantly seeking novelty.
-It gets bored quickly, craves stimulation, and resists repetition.
+The ADHD nervous system regulates in the opposite direction: it's drawn toward novelty, movement, and stimulation, and can disengage quickly from what feels repetitive, not from carelessness, but because under-stimulation is its own kind of dysregulation.
+That pull toward the new isn't restlessness or a lack of discipline; it's how an interest-based nervous system activates and engages.
+Where the autistic system reaches for the familiar to steady itself, the ADHD system reaches for the new.
 When these two neurotypes coexist in the same person, they can pull in opposite directions in ways that are exhausting and deeply confusing from the inside.

 That inner tension between the part that needs everything to stay the same and the part that needs everything to be new can look a lot like depression, low motivation, or emotional dysregulation from the outside.
 And it often gets misread as exactly that.
-Research confirms that people with both autism and ADHD are at significantly increased risk of being diagnosed with depression and anxiety, a vulnerability that frequently stems not from the conditions themselves, but from living in a world that doesn't understand or accommodate them (Uljarevic et al., 2024).
+Research confirms that people with both autism and ADHD are at significantly increased risk of being diagnosed with depression and anxiety, a vulnerability that frequently stems not from autism or ADHD themselves, but from living in a world that doesn't understand or accommodate them (Capp et al., 2025).
 Executive functioning, in particular, can become a real site of struggle: not because the person lacks intelligence or drive, but because the two systems are working against each other in the same brain.

-What makes this even more complex is that people with both conditions often wait the longest to receive an accurate diagnosis because the autism masks some of the ADHD, and the ADHD changes how the autism presents (Langan & Cira, cited in National Geographic, 2026).
-Each condition obscures the other, making the full picture harder to see.
+What makes this even more complex is that people who are both autistic and ADHD often wait the longest to receive an accurate diagnosis because the autism masks some of the ADHD, and the ADHD changes how the autism presents (Langan & Cira, as cited in Wright, 2026).
+Each neurotype obscures the other, making the full picture harder to see.

 What it actually feels like